While it is advised students don't wait too long to declare a major, some students aren't ready.

 For example, a student might experience mixed feelings about financial independence.
 On one hand, he/she may want to be fiscally independent but doesn't know how to properly manage money.
 On the flip side, parents may want their student to assume more personal accountability for finances but have difficulty in convincing their student to embrace this practice.

 The transition of social issues that began freshman year often continues this year.
 A student may be faced with the dilemma of sorting out hometown friendships with college-based ones.
-Problems can arise if hometown relationships jeopardize a student's ability to fully acclimate to college.

 Personal and Career Niches